UniSymNet: A Unified Symbolic Network Guided by Transformer: Results

 \subsubsection{Extrapolation Ability}

-To compare the extrapolation capabilities of symbolic networks and standard neural networks, we conducted evaluations on most of the Standard Benchmarks datasets, including Keijzer, Nguyen, Constant, and Livermore.
+To compare the extrapolation capabilities of symbolic networks and standard neural networks, we conducted evaluations on the Standard Benchmarks datasets.
 Our comparison included the Transformer-based SR methods NeSymRes and UniSymNet, as well as the machine learning methods SVR and MLP.
 The training datasets used in our experiments are the same as in the previous section, while the extrapolation test sets span intervals twice the length of the training ranges.
-Fig. \ref{fig: Extrapolation ability comparison.} presents a qualitative comparison on extrapolation ability.
+Fig. \ref{fig: Extrapolation Experiment: part 1} presents a qualitative comparison of extrapolation performance on four datasets, while the remaining results are provided in Appendix \ref{appendix: Extrapolation Experiments}.
 UniSymNet outperforms the other methods in interpolation and extrapolation $R^2$ score, demonstrating superior extrapolation ability.

 To provide a more detailed illustration, we conducted an in-depth evaluation of the specific Livermore-13 and Nguyen-1 problems.
-Fig. \ref{fig: Extrapolation Experiment_3} presents extrapolation ability comparison on the ground-truth problems Livermore-13 ($x^{\frac{2}{3}}$) and Nguyen-1 ($x^3 + x^2 + x$).
-While all four methods effectively fit the training data, SR methods outperform traditional machine learning methods (MLP and SVR) in the out-of-domain performance.
+Fig. \ref{fig: Extrapolation Experiment: part 3} presents extrapolation ability comparison on the ground-truth problems Livermore-13 ($x^{\frac{2}{3}}$) and Nguyen-1 ($x^3 + x^2 + x$).
+Although all four methods effectively fit the training data, SR methods outperform traditional machine learning methods (MLP and SVR) in the out-of-domain performance.
 On the Livermore-13 and Nguyen-1 problems, our method closely fits the ground truth, accurately capturing the underlying patterns.

-\subsection{Out-of-domain performance}
+\subsection{Out-of-domain Performance}

-We evaluated our method using the ground-truth problems in SRBench, including 133 datasets: 119 SR datasets from Feynman, and 14 SR datasets from ODE-Strogatz.
-Each dataset was provided with different levels of noise: 0, 0.001, 0.01, and 0.1.
-We compared the performance of different methods across three metrics: symbolic solution rate, fitting performance, and expression complexity.
+We evaluated our method using the ground-truth problems in SRBench, including 130 datasets from Feynman and ODE-Strogatz.
+Each dataset was evaluated under four noise levels: 0, 0.001, 0.01, and 0.1.
+Table \ref{tab: Overall performance of UniSymNet on Feynman and Strogatz.} presents the detailed results of UniSymNet.
+And we compared the performance of different methods across three metrics: symbolic solution rate, fitting performance, and expression complexity.
+Moreover, in Appendix \ref{appendix: Representative Examples}, Table \ref{tab: Representative examples in SRBench.} presents several representative examples of equations discovered from the SRBench datasets.